 We are very fortunate to have Kelli DaSilva as a program coordinator who is dedicated only to the administration of the Med-Peds program.
 Many programs have shared coordinators between the medicine and pediatrics programs.
 A dedicated Med-Peds coordinator ensures that our residents know exactly what their Med-Peds administrative requirements are and how best to accomplish them.
-In addition, our coordinator tracks and files all evaluations, conferences, procedures, and curricular materials specific to our Med-Peds program.
-Plus, Kelli is just really cool!
+In addition, our coordinator tracks and files all evaluations, conferences, procedures and curricular materials specific to our Med-Peds program.

 Our Med-Peds program is the beneficiary of a variety of information technologies.
-Our residents all receive free iPhones for work and personal use on day one of their internship.
+Our residents all receive free iPhones with unlimited data plans for work and personal use on day one of their internship.
 All important residency documents are shared via a shared Dropbox folder as well.
-This affords the residents the ability to stay connected with patient care, each other, and program leadership wherever they might be in the hospital system and take advantage of a variety of medical apps.
+This affords the residents the ability to stay connected with patient care, each other and program leadership wherever they might be in the hospital system and take advantage of a variety of medical apps.
 In addition, each resident is given use of a tablet PC for four years for use with our outpatient electronic medical record system, EPIC.
-As of July 2016, the Greenville Health Systems has transitioned to the EPIC Electronic Medical Records system in both outpatient and inpatient settings allowing for improved continuity of care and healthcare transition.
-There are helpful, in-house EPIC experts (“Super-users”) and 24 hour EPIC technical assistance available via phone.
-Our program also uses the internet-based New Innovations program to track conferences, evaluations, procedures, individual learning plans, and other useful information.
-Each resident also has an electronic portfolio stored of all of his or her scholarly work and presentations.
-Our program director uses this program to make program announcements, display useful web resources and links for Med-Peds residents, and to make curricula and conference material available online.

 Greenville Healthcare Simulation Center

 Each of our Med-Peds residents are required to make a case presentation at the South Carolina American College of Physicians (internal medicine) meeting in the third year of residency.
-In 2016, the meeting will be held seaside in Charelston, SC.
-In addition, our residents are also asked to complete quality improvement projects for pediatrics during their 4 years that will be presented to the South Carolina American Academy of Pediatrics meeting in July of the senior year.
-This year the SCAAP meeting took place at the Marriott Grand Dunes Resort in Myrtle Beach, SC.
-Our Med-Peds residents placed first and second in the Quality Improvement/Research competition in 2016.
+Winners of the regional ACP presentation competition will present at the National ACP meeting as well.
+In addition, our residents are also asked to complete quality improvement projects for pediatrics during their four years that will be presented to the South Carolina American Academy of Pediatrics meeting in July or August of the senior year.

 City of Greenville